 A good quality fly line floating 7 or 8 weight, about £40

-Talk me through catching a trout with a fly
+Talk me through catching a trout

 Ok, well you might be able to see the fish feeding near the surface, either a series of boils or even see their heads or backs breaking the surface, or they may be deeper in the water and not visible.
 Either way we cast our fly out and begin to retrieve it.